-As a TV, in general, this is a smart TV which has access to the internet and includes Samsung’s TV app store for streaming Netflix, YouTube, Hulu, news, and many other things to your TV.
+As a TV, in general, this is a smart TV that has access to the internet and includes Samsung’s TV app store for streaming Netflix, YouTube, Hulu, news, and many other things to your TV.
 There’s no need for a set-top box, streaming device, or game console.
 It can all be done straight from the TV which is amazing and I never dreamed how convenient it could be.
 You can even stream 4K content straight from the TV without needing special cables or devices.
 I found setting up the TV just as easy as any other device and using the UI is simple and a breeze.
-Samsung didn’t over complicate anything but kept the UI similar to what you see on other HDTVs menu-wise.
+Samsung didn’t overcomplicate anything but kept the UI similar to what you see on other HDTVs menu-wise.
 There are quick access features, switch your sources, and then your settings.
 Some apps like Netflix will show your last watched shows right from this pop-up menu and you can even surf the web!
 You can also mirror cast your device and display it on the TV to watch videos or pictures which is really neat and easy and eliminates the need for HDMI cables.

 This TV will also recognize your game consoles and allow you to control the menus via the TV remote which is really neat.
 Turning off the console will turn off the TV, turn on your console and the TV turns on, the same goes for turning just the TV on.
 One of my favorite features is the voice-activated remote.
 Just say “Open Netflix” and you go straight to the app.
 Sadly, you can’t use this voice search while in apps which are really odd.
 However, it’s all down to the pixels and HD content right?